Attachment, regulation, and competency (ARC) framework

 - Appropriate behaviors

-ARC therapy helps children address these developmental struggles by creating opportunities for:
+ARC-informed therapy helps children address these struggles by creating opportunities to:

-- Identifying and encouraging natural strengths and talents
+- Identify and encourage natural strengths and talents

 - Eye movement desensitization and reprocessing (EMDR)